Rajputana Inspired Jewelry Overview of History and Craft Techniques

 • Encourages preservation of heritage crafts

-For consumers, this jewellery provides a connection to Indian history and craftsmanship.
-For artisans, it creates sustainable livelihood opportunities.
-For designers, it offers a foundation for innovation within traditional boundaries.
+For consumers, it offers a connection to Indian history and artistry.
+For artisans and designers, it provides both livelihood opportunities and a foundation for innovation.

 Key Design Elements